 The aim of the studies is to provide practical knowledge and the skills necessary, within the activities of enterprises in the broadly understood tourism industry.
 You will also acquire the necessary knowledge in the fields of marketing, law, human resources management, and other areas relevant to work in tourism, hospitality, and recreation.
 In addition, you will get acquainted with the latest information technologies and issues, within the fields of intercultural relations and human impact on the environment.
 You will complete the theory with practice.
 Check the section “Professional internships”, and discover what career opportunities are waiting for you during your studies!

 THE-ICE Accreditation Certificate - Vistula School of HospitalityDownload

 The curriculum of the Tourism and Recreation programme at the Bachelor’s level has been designed to best teach you practical knowledge and skills.
 This means that, in addition to lectures, you can expect many practical sessions.
 These include seminars, workshops, as well as strategy and simulation games.
 Our teaching and research faculty is comprised of outstanding experts, known practitioners, and reputable academics.
 It is thanks to them, that we can offer you an interesting curriculum, tailored to the needs of the tourism market, and you are able to gain invaluable knowledge and practical skills, starting from the very first semester.

 You will learn how to plan, organise, and co-ordinate activities in a tourism and recreation company, hotel, restaurant, travel agency, or resort.
 The curriculum also includes foreign languages courses (B2 level, according to the Common European Framework).

-You will do your internships at our business partners’ organisations, as well as at a number of other companies, whose activities converge with the curriculum and your chosen sub-major, in addition, to enabling you to perform tasks required by your internship syllabus.
+You will do your internships at our business partners’ organisations, as well as at a number of other companies, whose activities converge with the curriculum and your chosen specialization, in addition, to enabling you to perform tasks required by your internship syllabus.

 It is important to note that the internship can be done in two parts.